Tips from authors on running school workshops

 Get your own ‘clicker’ too.
 They mean that you can control the speed of your slides without having to be near the school’s computer.

 ‘And just be prepared for anything.
 I’ve been asked so many funny questions over the years by curious kids including “Are you rich?
-Are you famous?”’ he adds.
+Are you famous?”’ he added.

 Keighery does a lot of roleplays with dialogue from her books.
 ‘Present sessions where the kids can be actively involved.
-This should be fun and different to regular classroom sessions’ she suggests.
+This should be fun and different to regular classroom sessions,’ she suggested.

 What does the booking agency look for?

 ArtsHub also contacted Christina Cox from Booked out speaking agency, an organisation that handles the administrative tasks (logistics, marketing, invoicing) of sending authors and illustrators to schools, and asked her what they looked for when accepting authors.
-The agency currently has a core of 100 names on their list.
+The agency currently has some 100 names on their list.

-Cox acknowledges that writers are not expected to be performers but reiterates that preparation and enthusiasm are essential and confidence can be gained over time.
+Cox acknowledged that writers are not expected to be performers but reiterated that preparation and enthusiasm are essential and confidence can be gained over time.

 ‘We look for speakers who have put some consideration into their sessions and understand why a school might want to book them.
 Do you offer fun and informative sessions that give students a break from their usual lessons?
-Is your book on the curriculum or something about your work that taps into the themes on the curriculum?
+Is your book on the curriculum or something about your work that taps into the themes on the curriculum?’ she explained.

 ‘Speakers who offer a range of talks, writing, or illustration workshops and residencies are very easy to recommend to clients.
 For example, poets who can run a poetry slam are very popular with our clients!’

 Keighery sums up the take away message of speaking at schools.
-The ultimate reminder, she says, is simply for authors ‘to promote a love of books and reading.’
+The ultimate reminder, she said, is simply for authors ‘to promote a love of books and reading’.